-From here you have good views out to see and along here you can sometimes see dolphins (more on this later) - while someone has told me that they have seen a whale along this stretch of coastline.
+From these cliffs you have good views out to sea, and along here you can sometimes see dolphins (more on this later) - while someone has told me that they have seen a whale along this stretch of coastline.

-Eventually you cut inland, and lose sight of the sea as you head through Hayburn Wyke, which is an attractive bit of forest to walk through (and enough to a novelty on a coastal route to be enjoyed).
+Eventually we start to cut inland, and here we lose sight of the sea altogether as we head through Hayburn Wyke, which is an attractive bit of forest to walk through (and enough to a novelty on a coastal route to be enjoyed).

 Beyond Hayburn Wyke, the path sits between wild meadows on the left, and views out to sea on the right.